Assimila/cams_handler/README.md

   read_cams.py: Read in reprojected CAMS data (in VRT format) and return data and uncertainty.

-Also available if you have chosen not to reproject data when downloading is reproject_cams.py: Reproject downloaded CAMS data onto MODIS sinusoidal grid)
+Also available if you have chosen not to reproject data when downloading or if the data files have been moved is

+  reproject_cams.py: Reproject downloaded CAMS data onto MODIS sinusoidal grid)

+If the data files have been moved the reprojected VRT files need to be remade using reproject_cams.

 ## Dependancies: